SemanticMediaWiki/SemanticCompoundQueries/README.md

 Original author: Yaron Koren (Version 0.4.1)

-If you want to contribute work to the project please subscribe to the developers mailing list and have a look at the contribution guideline.
+If you want to contribute work to the project, please subscribe to the developer's mailing list and have a look at the contribution guidelines.

 * [File an issue](https://github.com/SemanticMediaWiki/SemanticCompoundQueries/issues)
 * [Submit a pull request](https://github.com/SemanticMediaWiki/SemanticCompoundQueries/pulls)